capistrano/rvm/README.md

 ## Configuration

-Weel if you really need to this are available ways:
+Well if you really need to there are available ways:

 - `set :rvm1_ruby_version, "2.0.0"` - to avoid autodetection and use specific version
 - `fetch(:default_env).merge!( rvm_path: "/opt/rvm" )` - to force specific path to rvm installation